Humber—St. Barbe—Baie Verte: Demographics

-Humber—St. Barbe—Baie Verte is the riding with the highest percentage of people with English ethnic origin in all of Canada (46.8% - multiple responses).
+According to the 2006 Census, Humber—St. Barbe—Baie Verte was the riding with the highest percentage of people with English ethnic origin in all of Canada (46.8% - multiple responses).

 Geography

 The district included the Great Northern Peninsula, the Baie Verte Peninsula, the area along the southwest coast of Notre Dame Bay, the Bay of Islands, and the Corner Brook area.
 It also included most of Glover Island, the Grey Islands (Groais Island and Bell Island), and the Horse Islands.

 The neighbouring ridings were Labrador, Bonavista—Gander—Grand Falls—Windsor, and Random—Burin—St. George's.

 According to Elections Canada, the geographic boundaries for the 39th General Election (2006) were: